Notifiarr/notifiarr/README.md

 <img src="https://raw.githubusercontent.com/wiki/Go-Lift-TV/discordnotifier-client/images/golift-discordnotifier-client.png">

-This is the unified client for DiscordNotifier.com.
-The client enables content requests from Media Bot.
+This is the unified client for [DiscordNotifier.com](https://discordnotifier.com).
+The client enables content requests from Media Bot in your Discord Server.

 In the future it will do even more!